johnrizzo1/intuit/memory-bank/techContext.md

 - Python packages (see requirements.txt)
 - devenv
 - CLI/voice libraries
+- PySide6 (Qt for Python)

 ## Tool Usage Patterns

 - CLI for command-based queries
 - Curses for interactive UI
 - Voice for real-time, full-duplex conversation
+- GUI for visual representation of AI with reactive lighting effects